verd1c/notes/csd/hy428/README.md

 DBT in its core is a few simple steps that allow us to group those important instructions into blocks and depending on their importance be able to execute them faster.
 For example, if a bunch of instructions are being executed constantly, instead of emulating them one by one, we could just compile them into native code for our architecture and then inject that native code every time we come across them.

 The DBT process is as follows:
-1. Emulate the next instruction, add it to the current group
-2. Have we found a jmp, call or ret?
-    - If yes, go to 3
-    - If no, go to 1 and keep emulating
-3. Since we found a control flow change, wrap up the current group.
-We now have a basic block
-4. Emulate the control flow change (jmp) and reach the first new instruction.
-5. Have we been here before?
-    - If yes, this is a group

 ```c
 while(true){